A Step by Step Guide to Evil Twin Attack

 Here -cf stands for Configuration file and -pf stands for PID file

-Use your desired name for .pid file.
+Use your desired name for

 You should see a similar output